This is the multi-page printable view of this section. Click here to print.

 node.kubernetes.io/nodetype: ml-analytics

-GPU node - For analysis:
+GPU node - Analysis:

 node.kubernetes.io/nodetype: ml-analytics-gpu